HenryCowan/EMG-Gaming/Rpi_end/unit tests in RPI end/Data filter+udp sending unit/README.md

 # Realtime plotting and UDP sending of a filtered and power, time smoothed EMG signal.

-This is a unit test for the data processing and udp sending of an artificial sine function sampling at 200hz using the coarse timer of QT.
+Below is an example of the raw data and filtered/smoothed data which will be send via UDP.

 Raw data
 ![](origin.png)

+![](flhp1ed.png)
 High-passed and smoothed, Fc = 10Hz
-![](flhp1ed.png)

 ## Pre-requisites